 Another indication that favorites will fall on the path to the Super Bowl - the Super Bowl 50 matchup between the Denver Broncos and Carolina Panthers marked just the third time since 1993 that both No. 1 seeds advanced to meet in the big game.

 The beautiful thing about the Super Bowl is that as North America's premiere sporting event, there is a bet for everybody.
 You don't need to know anything at all about football to make a Super Bowl prop bet, and you can wager on just about anything you can imagine on Super Bowl Sunday.

 Some Super Bowl prop bets include over/under on the length of the National Anthem.
 Will the coin toss be heads or tails?
-What color will the Gatorade be that’s dumped over the head of the winning coach?
+What color will the Gatorade that's dumped over the head of the winning coach be?
 Who will make the first pass catch?
 Who will score the first touchdown?
 What type of scoring play will first occur in the game?